wasp-lang/wasp/web/docs/deploying.md

 That is it!

-NOTE: Make sure you set this URL as the `WASP_WEB_CLIENT_URL` environment variable in your server hosting environment (e.g., Heroku or Fly.io).
+NOTE: Make sure you set this URL as the `WASP_WEB_CLIENT_URL` environment variable in your server hosting environment (e.g., Fly.io or Heroku).

 ## Customizing the Dockerfile
 By default, Wasp will generate a multi-stage Dockerfile that is capable of building an image with your Wasp-generated server code and running it, along with any pending migrations, as in the deployment scenario above.
 If you need to customize this Dockerfile, you may do so by adding a Dockerfile to your project root directory.
 If present, Wasp will append the contents of this file to the _bottom_ of our default Dockerfile.